Shared Hosting for Everyone, imagined by developers, for developers.

 chmod

-command with the relevant file’s owner user to grant the necessary permissions to the group,chown
+command with the owner user of the files concerned in order to give the necessary rights to the group.